 I'm not weathering the model, except for the openings on the training tower, which get a dusting of Humbrol smoke colour powder to show the results of some exercises.

 Want some further buildings to complete your scene?
 Our guide on how to build and detail a card kit is worth a read.
-Or if you’re interested in creating some roads and pavements, our handy guide is filled with tips and advice.

 For more help and tips for adding grass to your model railway - watch our video on how to create realistic scenery using static grass here.